aayushpagare21-compcoder/aspirants/CONTRIBUTING.md

 ## Developing

 The development branch is <code>main</code>.
 All pull requests should be made against this branch.
+If you need help getting started, join us on [Slack](https://join.slack.com/t/aspirants-t0o1796/shared_invite/zt-2up5ccfkg-xNVNOstFvtiLEkYsU8x9rA).

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your
    own GitHub account and then